St Paul’s is a comprehensive secondary college for boys in Manly serving the region.

 Our main objectives going forward are:

-The College looks to the future with hope and excitement at continuing the fine tradition of 90 years of Catholic Education in the Manly and broader region.
+The College looks to the future with hope and excitement at continuing the fine tradition of Catholic Education in the Manly and broader region.